willthames/willthames.github.io/_posts/2017-07-17-so-you-want-to-test-aws-modules-for-ansible.markdown

 git repo!
 I use boto profiles for all of the AWS accounts that I use, and don't have a default profile so that I always have to choose.

-Note: DO NOT use your AWS root user - if you don't have a suitable user yet, create a new IAM user with the AdministratorAccess managed policy (or similar) attached
+Note: DO NOT use your AWS root user&mdash;if you don't have a suitable user yet, create a new IAM user with the AdministratorAccess managed policy (or similar) attached